Art League for Teens

 - Experience showing their work in an Art League exhibition

 Art League is open to students aged 15 to 18 years old.
 Core classes are six weeks long and meet twice a week for two and a half to three hours.
 Each core course is team-taught by two instructors, so that students are simultaneously introduced to two media.

 Questions about Art League?
-Contact our director of education and programs.
+Contact our education manager.